Skip to main content

 Overall, drooling can have so many causes, from harmless to harmful.
 This can make the diagnosis hard to identify at first glance, which is why it’s so important to keep an eye on your pup if you notice a change in salivation habits.
 Here are a few symptoms — and their causes — you can watch out for:

-Even though a few of these signs of excessive or sudden drooling can be scary to read about, you don’t necessarily need to worry.
+Even though a few of these causes of excessive or sudden drooling can be scary to read about, you don’t necessarily need to worry.
 As long as you’re able to keep an eye on your pet for any further symptoms, you shouldn’t run into any problems you can’t handle.
 Remember, your veterinarian is always there if you need them, too, and you should waste no time if you think you may need their advice.

 Gabrielle LaFrank